 Q: How was the lawsuit (CMTA vs. Susan Ruediger, CMT Research Foundation) funded?

-A: The legal fees were underwritten by the CMTA board of directors.
+A: The legal fees were underwritten by CMTA’s board of directors.

 As the largest philanthropic funder of CMT Research worldwide, the CMTA remains committed to our financial obligations to the CMT community and our cause.
 A minimum of 90 cents of every dollar we spend will continue to go toward improving the quality of life, helping develop treatments and searching for a cure for those impacted by CMT.